Fireworks / Fire Prevention

 Draper City is advising community members to please be careful with fireworks this season and use them only in permitted areas.
-In 2021 Utah is experiencing severe drought conditions and this summer season is predicted to be a very dry, hot weather pattern.
+Even though Utah's drought conditions have improved, the increase in precipitation has brought more growth, providing more potential fuel for fires.

 Fireworks - Restricted Areas in Draper City

-Class “C” fireworks can be sold the following dates:
+Class “C” fireworks can be sold on the following dates:

 June 24 – July 25

 December 29 – December 31

 Two days before and on Chinese New Year’s Eve

 Discharge Dates and Times